MarcinWieczorek/NovaGuilds/README.md

 <h2><b>Undocumented features (bugs)</b></h2>
 <ul>
     <li>Nothing is tested, and thank god if anything works</li>
-    <li>I realised one thing requires serious changes but it works fine for now.</li>
     <li>/join is not finished (I don't remember if I fixed it)</li>
 </ul>